MarlonMueller/edge-iot/backend/README.md

 ### `middleware`:

 - Contains middleware functions for the application.
-- `authentication.js`: Contains middleware functions for authenticating users.
-- `authorization.js`: Contains middleware functions for authorizing access to endpoints.
 - `autoRouter.js`: Contains middleware functions for automatically routing requests to the correct endpoint.
 - `bootstrap.js`: Contains middleware functions for bootstrapping the application.

-### `models`:

-- Contains files for defining and accessing database models and schemas.

 ---